 - 8–12 corn or flour tortillas

-- Heat outdoor grill or, if you don’t have a grill, heat a skillet over medium heat.
+- Preheat outdoor grill or a cast iron skillet over medium heat.

 - Add portobello mushrooms; toss to coat mushrooms.
 Let them sit for at least 15 minutes, flipping and stirring the mushroom caps.